 CYBATHLON: Pushing the Limits for a World without Barriers

-People with disabilities face variety of challenges in their daily lives leading to different types of mental and physical barriers.
-Assistive technologies can help them overcome many of such barriers.
-However, there are still barriers / obstacles in accessing these technologies.
+People with disabilities face a variety of challenges in their daily lives leading to different types of mental and physical barriers.
+Assistive technologies can help them overcome many such barriers.
+However, there are still barriers/obstacles in accessing these technologies.
 CYBATHLON creates a platform that bridges the gap between people with disabilities and the research and development teams involved in designing and producing assistive technologies by bringing them together for CYBATHLON competitions and challenges to overcome the existing barriers.

 Challenges and obstacles faced by people with disabilities in their daily lives.